Mandarin Oriental, Geneva

 • All rooms have flat-screen televisions, audio systems and Nespresso coffee machines.
 Sliding cabinets accessible by staff from the outside hallway mean mini-bars are refilled without disturbing you.

-• For a truly regal retreat, check into the newly debuted Royal Penthouse.
+• For a truly regal retreat, check into the newly debuted Royal Terrace suite.
 Spanning nearly 3,500 square feet, the signature suite is one of the largest in Geneva, but the highlight is the 1,883-square-foot terrace boasting panoramic vistas of snow-capped mountains, the Rhône River and Old Town.

 The Restaurants